contact TKJ PolygraphspaceHome

-During the pre-test phase, the examiner acquires basic information about the examinee, discuss the issue to be tested and with the examinee’s assistance, develop and review the questions asked during the test.
-The examinee is acquainted with the scientific instrument and its purpose.
+During the pre-test phase, the examiner acquires basic information about the examinee, discusses the issue to be tested, and, with the examinee’s assistance, develops and reviews the questions to be asked during the test.
+It is during this first phase that the examinee is also acquainted with the scientific instrument and its purpose.

 During the in-test phase, the test is administered, utilizing only questions reviewed and agreed upon.
-The instrument sensors will collect physiological readings of specific areas of the examinee.
-The resulting readings are recorded on charts which are later analyzed and discussed.
+The instrument sensors collect physiological responses of specific areas of the examinee’s body.
+The resulting responses are recorded on charts later analyzed and discussed.

 During the post-test phase, the recorded charts are analyzed, and the examiner provides an opinion to the truthfulness of the responses provided.
 If areas of concern are noted, the examinee is provided an opportunity to explain reactions to particular questions.

-Polygraph uses: Polygraph examinations verify information of past acts or behavior.
+Polygraph uses: Polygraph examinations verify information of past acts or behaviors.
 Polygraph examinations are used by multiple levels of government, and various federal and state law enforcement agencies.
-Testing is additionally utilized by U.S. and state district attorneys, public defenders, private attorneys, parole/probation officials, security companies, and private parties.
+Testing is additionally utilized by U.S.and state district attorneys, public defenders, private attorneys, parole/probation officials, security companies, and private parties.
 Employers also uses polygraph testing when it falls under the specific reasons allowable under the 1988 EPPA guidelines for theft, sabotage or espionage.
 Please review http://www.dol.gov/dol/compliance/comp-eppa.htm for specific allowances.

 Who uses Polygraph Examinations: